View resource name in all available languages

 Persistent Identifier of this resource:

 Altogether, the ELFA (English as a Lingua Franca in Academic Settings) corpus contains 1 million words of transcribed spoken academic ELF (approximately 131 hours of recorded speech).
-The data consists of both recordings and their transcripts, which is available to researchers on request.
+The data consists of both recordings and their transcripts.
+The transcripts are publicly available, but the audio files require individual access permissions that can be granted on the basis of a research plan.
 The recordings were made at the University of Tampere, the University of Helsinki, Tampere University of Technology, and Helsinki University of Technology.

 The speech events in the corpus include both monologic events, such as lectures and presentations (33 % of data), and dialogic/polylogic events, such as seminars, thesis defences, and conference discussions, which have been given an emphasis in the data (67%).